Skip to main content

 The Installation Process Explained

-Ductwork installation is where the real skill comes in.
-Fresh air and exhaust ducts need to be sized correctly, insulated properly, and sealed tightly.
-I always use insulated flexible duct or rigid sheet metal with external insulation to prevent condensation issues.
-The routing has to avoid thermal bridges that could cause efficiency losses.
+Ductwork is where the craftsmanship shows.
+Fresh air and exhaust runs need proper sizing, good insulation, and tight seals.
+I use insulated flex duct or rigid metal with external insulation to prevent condensation.
+Routing matters too.
+You want to avoid thermal bridges that kill efficiency.

 Keeping Your ERV Running Strong

-Fan inspection and control calibration are also annual tasks.
-I check belt tension (if applicable), lubricate motors as needed, and verify that all sensors are reading accurately.
-The controls are pretty reliable, but occasional calibration ensures your system is responding appropriately to indoor conditions.
+Fan inspection and control calibration round out the annual service.
+I check belt tension where applicable, lubricate motors, and make sure all the sensors are reading right.
+Controls are generally reliable, but a quick calibration keeps the system responding accurately to what’s actually happening in the house.

 How Long These Systems Actually Last